 - % of GDP on logistics & transportation

-FDI inflows (in USD) during April 2000 - September 2017 for Construction development: Townships, housing, built-up infrastructure and construction-development projects
+FDI inflows (in USD) during April 2000 - December 2017 for Construction development: Townships, housing, built-up infrastructure and construction-development projects.

-FDI equity inflows (in USD) during Apr 2017 - Jun 2017 for Construction development: Townships, housing, built-up infrastructure and construction-development projects
+FDI equity inflows (in USD) from 2014 – 2017 for Construction development: Townships, housing, built-up infrastructure and construction-development projects.

 December 2015 - I Squared acquired 100% of Jaipur Mahua Tollway Pvt Ltd (JMTPL) from Malaysia-based IJM Corporation for about USD 85 mn.